sysml/minicache/shfs-kmod/README.md

 # SHFS linux port

-This is a poqrt of the "Simple Hash File System" to linux kernel 3.16.
+This is a port of the "Simple Hash File System" to linux kernel 3.16.

 SHFS is experimental, so it is highly recommended to run it inside an isolated sandbox environment such as a virtual machine or dedicated test computer.
+For now, only a single volume can be mounted.

 To build the module run:
 ```